Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

-The main contribution of our paper is to present the first automatic method for guaranteed continuous matching of 2D and 3D non-rigid shapes.
-Prior approaches to the 2D-to-3D matching problem were limited to the less challenging rigid setting.
-Our method finds a globally optimal solution in polynomial time.
-In our experiments we observed running times in the range of 5-30 seconds.
-Secondly, our approach allows using different local feature descriptors for 2D and 3D data.
-In particular, we show how spectral 2D and 3D features can be compared such that we obtain a semantically driven matching between 2D and 3D shapes.
-Thirdly, we show the application of our 2D-to-3D matching for deformable shape retrieval from sketches, a task that traditionally requires large sets of human-labeled data.

-\section{2D-to-3D matching}
+\section{2D-to-3D Matching}

 In this section, we formulate, discretize and optimize the shape matching problem between a 2D \emph{query shape} and a 3D \emph{target shape}.
+We start with a continuous formulation and discretize it in Section~\ref{sec:optimization}.
 By a \emph{shape} we refer to the outer shell of an object.
 The object itself will be referred to as the shape's \emph{solid}.
 The 3D ball $B=\{x\in\IR^3|\norm{x}\leq1\}$ is for example the solid of the sphere $\IS^2=\{x\in\IR^3|\norm{x}=1\}$.
 We summarize this convention in the following definition:

 \begin{definition} A compact set $S\subset\IR^d$ is called a \emph{shape} of dimension $d$ if it is a connected, smooth manifold and if it can be represented as the boundary $S=\partial U$ of an open subset $U\subset\IR^d$.
 In this case, we call $U$ the \emph{solid} of $S$. \end{definition}